lethalmonk6/E-clipless-Link-Shaft/README.md

 # E-clipless Link Shaft
-Design for an E-clipless Shaft for use with the Phreakmods Link / Link EX Groove on Sanwa JLF and Sanjuks V3 levers.
+Design for an E-clipless Shaft for use with the Phreakmods Link / Link EX Groove on Sanwa JLF/JLX, Sanjuks V3/V3-P, and Sanjunks V3-R levers.

 V3-R version is untested but is designed in collaboration with miragent to work with Sanjuks V3-R lever.